golvek/OGD-Privacy-Policy/README.md

 The extension requests the `clipboardWrite` permission to enable the optional **Auto-Copy Title** feature.
 When manually enabled by the user, this feature simply copies the advertiser's name to your clipboard for your workflow convenience.
 The extension **never** reads your clipboard history or intercepts external copied data.

-## External Services & Subscriptions

-If you choose to use Premium features, you may enter a License Key.
-The extension will securely send this key to Lemon Squeezy's official API (api.lemonsqueezy.com) exclusively to verify your subscription status.
-We do not handle your credit card information.
-Lemon Squeezy acts as the Merchant of Record for payments.
-Their privacy policy is available at lemonsqueezy.com/privacy.

 ## Changes

 If this policy changes, the updated version will be included with the extension update.

 ## Contact

-For questions about this privacy policy, contact the developer here golvek@gmail.com
+For questions about this privacy policy, contact the developer through the email: [golvek@gmail.com](mailto:golvek@gmail.com)